Do Travel Loyalty Programs Matter?By Connor Gross

 Brand loyalty has always been important to businesses, but recently it’s taken on even greater significance.

 With so many options out there, consumers would be overwhelmed by making even the smallest decisions if there were not brands to ensure a company's quality and hold them accountable.

-Keeping this in mind can help managers rack up an easy win by allowing their employees to book with their preferred airlines and allow them to retain the points that they earn when traveling for business.
+Keeping this in mind can help travel managers rack-up an easy win, by allowing their employees to enroll with travel loyalty programs, book with their preferred airlines, and allow them to retain points they earn when traveling for business.